meta pixel

 UCC will open at 10am today.

 U.C.C.
-Morgan Observatory announces Spring Public Season
+Morgan Observatory kicks off Summer Public Season

 The Paul Morgan Observatory provides the community with onsite and online viewings of the sun and night sky and is the only public observatory in southern Oregon, and is the only all-digital observatory in the Northwest.